James Neilson (footballer)

-James Hadden Neilson (7 November 1887 – 28 October 1917) was a Scottish professional football forward who played in the Scottish League for Aberdeen.
+James Hadden Neilson (7 November 1887 – 28 October 1917) was a Scottish professional footballer who played as a forward in the Scottish League for Aberdeen.

 Personal life

-Neilson served in the Lovat Scouts and the Queen's Own Cameron Highlanders during the First World War and was holding the rank of sergeant when he was killed in Greece during the Salonika Campaign on 28 October 1917.
+Neilson served in the Lovat Scouts and the Queen's Own Cameron Highlanders during the First World War.
+He was holding the rank of sergeant when he was killed in Greece during the Salonika Campaign on 28 October 1917.
 He was buried in Kirechkoi-Hortakoi Military Cemetery, near Exochi.
 His brothers Rolland and Charles (the latter also a footballer) were also killed during the war.